 - Turn heat up to 425 degrees then line another baking sheet with foil and spray lightly with nonstick spray.
 Add potatoes to baking sheet then drizzle with remaining 2 Tablespoons extra virgin olive oil and season generously with salt and pepper.
 Toss with your fingers to coat then spread potatoes out evenly and bake for 25-30 minutes, or until golden brown, stirring halfway through.

-- Meanwhile, combine all ingredients for Mediterranean Salsa in a bowl then stir to combine and set aside.
-Add all ingredients for Garlic Sauce into a food processor or blender then process until very smooth (can be done ahead of time.)
+- Combine all ingredients in a mixing bowl then stir to combine and set aside.
+Can be made a day ahead of time.

 - Scoop fries onto a serving platter or plates then top with chicken, Mediterranean Salsa, Garlic Sauce, and hot sauce, and then serve.